 \section{Discussion and Conclusion}

 We presented a framework for measuring and analysing polarisation dynamics on structured discussion platforms, demonstrated on the \rbrexit subreddit spanning the full Brexit saga (2015--2021).
-Our three-fold contribution---the \rbrexit dataset, a continuous polarisation measurement pipeline, and behavioural analysis---yields a counterintuitive answer to the question the polarisation dynamics literature has long asked: \emph{how does exposure to opposing views change opinions?} On \rbrexit, it mostly does not---because persistent users are already polarised; persuadable users have left.
-Future extensions include multi-subreddit and multi-topic analysis, causal modelling of the participation--stance feedback loop, and exploring whether next-generation stance classifiers alter the magnitude---though, given the survivorship mechanism we identify, not the direction---of these findings.
+Our three contributions (the \rbrexit dataset, a continuous polarity pipeline, and behavioural analysis) answer a question the literature has long asked: \emph{how does exposure to opposing views change opinions?} On \rbrexit, it mostly does not: the persistent core sits in echo chambers and barely moves, while the wider population churns; who remains is selected by engagement, not conviction.
+Future work includes multi-subreddit and multi-topic analysis, causal modelling of the participation--stance feedback loop~\cite{Tian2026Causal}, and whether next-generation classifiers alter the magnitude (though, given the survivorship mechanism, not the direction) of these findings.

 \textbf{Richer models do not improve prediction.} We augmented F0123 with three progressively more expressive architectures: \emph{stance triads} (triadic-closure counts labelled by node stance), a \emph{Graph Attention Network} (GAT) over the per-period interaction graph, and a bidirectional LSTM over the comment sequence.
 Across all variants, test F1 moves at most from $0.368$ to $0.371$ (full results in Online Appendix~E~\cite{appendix}).
-This consistent null is structural: once discussion-composition features encode \emph{which types of discussions} a user selects into, finer interaction topology carries no additional signal---self-selection sets a predictive ceiling.
+This consistent null is structural: once discussion-composition features encode which types of discussions a user selects into, finer interaction topology carries no additional signal: self-selection sets a predictive ceiling.

-\textbf{Platform-Specific Challenges for NLP.} We tested augmenting the training data with weakly-labelled texts identified via stance-associated keywords (e.g., ``remoaner'' for pro-Brexit, ``Brexshit'' for anti-Brexit).
-The augmented BERT-Reddit model \emph{degrades} performance (F1~$= 0.46$ vs.\ $0.555$ unaugmented), aggressively and near-randomly predicting the pro-Brexit class.
-The root cause is that Reddit users routinely \emph{quote} opponents---pro-Brexit keywords appear in anti-Brexit posts that mock or rebut them.
-This quoting behaviour, facilitated by Reddit's built-in formatting tools, systematically corrupts keyword augmentation.
-The NLP pipelines should account for embedded adversarial quotations.
+\textbf{Platform-specific challenges for NLP.} We tested augmenting the training data with weakly-labelled texts identified via stance-associated keywords (e.g., ``remoaner'' for pro-Brexit, ``Brexshit'' for anti-Brexit).
+The augmented BERT-Reddit model degrades performance (F1~$= 0.46$ vs.\ $0.555$ unaugmented), aggressively and near-randomly predicting the pro-Brexit class.
+The root cause is that Reddit users routinely quote opponents: pro-Brexit keywords appear in anti-Brexit posts that mock or rebut them.
+This quoting behaviour systematically corrupts keyword augmentation; NLP pipelines must account for embedded adversarial quotations.